-It is week 5 of my interview series #Smashthatceiling #womeninspiringwomen , my attempt to provide other women with visible leadership role models and this week is the turn of Karen Green a food mentor, business mentor ,speaker, regular guest lecturer at Nottingham Trent University and author ( her book coming out in Decmber - Recipe for Success - is aimed at food preeners and MDs of SME food manufacturing businesses wanting to improve their business and grow it to the next level and covers brand development, marketing, negotiation and so on - sounds like the perfect Christmas present to me ;-p ).
+Interview part of the series #Smashthatceiling #womeninspiringwomen , my attempt to provide other women with visible leadership role models and this week is the turn of Karen Green a food mentor, business mentor ,speaker, regular guest lecturer at Nottingham Trent University and author ( her book out NOW - Recipe for Success - is aimed at food preeners and MDs of SME food manufacturing businesses wanting to improve their business and grow it to the next level and covers brand development, marketing, negotiation and so on ).

 I didn't think I could meet someone who is as passionate about food and helping businesses as I am but I did; she is a foodie ( she is a judge for the Great Taste and Quality Food Awards)” and a woman who has turned her passion into business , an entrepreneur - my idea of #thewomanalchemist indeed.